avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

     > aspmtree <- nj(aspmdist)                                         # Calculate the neighbour-joining tree

-After building a neighbour-joining tree, we can then plot a picture of the tree using the plot.phylo() function from the Ape library.
+After building a neighbour-joining tree, we can then plot a picture of the tree using the plot.phylo() function from the Ape package.
 The plot.phylo() function has an argument "type", which tells it what sort of tree you want.
 For example, if a tree does not contain an outgroup, then it is an unrooted tree, and you can tell